MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

 ![Screenshot of Step content failed to load message.](media/step-content-failed-load.jpg "Screenshot of Step content failed to load message")

 You can't place any additional 3D models at this point.
-If a model was previously placed in the world, it will be represented with an exclamation point icon to authors and operators.
+If a model was previously placed in the world, it will be represented as an exclamation point icon to authors and operators.

 ![Screenshot of exclamation point icon.](media/exclamation-point-icon.jpg "Screenshot of exclamation point icon")